MiHomoer/MiHomo-Hagezi/README.md

 # :computer: Usage

 Add appropriate changes to your yaml file.
-You can choose HageziUltimate, HageziProPlus or HageziPro.
+You can choose one from HageziUltimate, HageziProPlus, or HageziPro.

 ```
 dns: